Cortisol: Immune response

 Lymphocytes include the B-cell lymphocytes that are the antibody-producing cells of the body, and are thus the main agents of humoral immunity.
 A larger number of lymphocytes in the lymph nodes, bone marrow, and skin means the body is increasing its humoral immune response.
 B-cell lymphocytes release antibodies into the bloodstream.
 These antibodies lower infection through three main pathways: neutralization, opsonization, and complement activation.
 Antibodies neutralize pathogens by binding to surface adhering proteins, keeping pathogens from binding to host cells.
 In opsonization, antibodies bind to the pathogen and create a target for phagocytic immune cells to find and latch onto, allowing them to destroy the pathogen more easily.
 Finally antibodies can also activate complement molecules which can combine in various ways to promote opsonization or even act directly to lyse a bacteria.
 There are many different kinds of antibody and their production is highly complex, involving several types of lymphocyte, but in general lymphocytes and other antibody regulating and producing cells will migrate to the lymph nodes to aid in the release of these antibodies into the bloodstream.

-Rapid administration of corticosterone (the endogenous type I and type II receptor agonist) or RU28362 (a specific type II receptor agonist) to adrenalectomized animals induced changes in leukocyte distribution.

 On the other side of things, there are natural killer cells; these cells have the ability to take down larger in size threats like bacteria, parasites, and tumor cells.
 A separate study found that cortisol effectively disarmed natural killer cells, downregulating the expression of their natural cytotoxicity receptors.
-Interestingly, prolactin has the opposite effect.
+Prolactin has the opposite effect.
 It increases the expression of cytotoxicity receptors on natural killer cells, increasing their firepower.